sumon-ohid/francinette-light/README.md

 <h1 align="center">This is a modified COPY of <strong>Francinette-image</strong></h1>
 I just made some small adjustment to solve limited storage issue at 42 Vienna.
-This might not in other 42 Clusters.
-In this version I will use sgoinfra to store the Docker image and The image will use debian instead of Ubuntu to make it ligher in size.
+This might not work in other 42 Clusters.
+In this version I will use goinfra to store the Docker image .tar file.
+Which sadly will be deleted each month.
+So you need to install it again if needed.

 Thanks to **[WaRtr0](https://github.com/WaRtr0/francinette-image)** for the tool **Francinette-image**.